You must get a movement licence for animals that have been refused a passport, animals born before 1 August 1996 and

 - information about the keeper of the animal

 BCMS will send a movement licence to you by post or email.
 You must send the movement licence with the animal when it moves and then return it to BCMS.

 If the information you have given passes BCMS’s validation checks, it will send a passport for the calf to the keeper.
-If the information does not pass the checks, BCMS will be in touch in order to correct it.
+If the information does not pass the checks, BCMS will contact you to correct it.
 If BCMS is still unable to correct the information, it will issue the animal with a notice of registration (CPP35).

 This only applies to calves under 27 days old.
 It does not apply to calves that have been refused a passport already.